 The main problem with video games media is that review copies are distributed by the publishers and getting an early copy of any is almost impossible without going through non-disclosure agreements and embargoes.
 Breaking embargoes and NDAs can jeopardize the media’s access.
 It is imperative that any media outlet maintain a good relationship with the publisher to keep up with the fast-paced news cycle.
 Everyone expect the review to come out at the same time as the video game’s release.

 However, the editorial team agreed to a restrictive NDA and as a result, it impacted the review in a negative way.
-The editorial team was not allowed to provide their own footage but the ones provided by CDPR.
+The editorial team was not allowed to provide their own footage and use the ones provided by CDPR.
 As a result, video failed to depict the poorly optimized game for the readers.
 This could also explain why the last-gen reviews were delayed.
 Even a high-end gaming PC can have its ugly moments in this game

 As of the writing of this post, IGN’s review of Cyberpunk 2077 for the eighth-generation consoles has 1.7 million views and their PC review sits at 4.5 million views.
 With a sample size this big, it is safe to assume that some of those views are consumers who are looking to buy the game.
 Playstation 4s and Xbox Ones are still the reigning king of consoles as long as the ninth generation console production remains less that the demand.
-Marks’ review did emphasize that the review is for the PC but that simply isn’t enough warning for the rest of its readers, neither was Legarie’s review.
+Marks’ review did emphasize that the review is for the PC but that simply isn’t enough warning for the rest of its readers, neither was Destin Legarie’s review.

 What can the editorial team do?